phurni/mortimer-poignant/README.md

  * UserStamping
    Provides automatic filling of `create_by_id`, `updated_by_id` and `deleted_by_id` attributes.

+ * DeclarativeRelations
+   Eases the declaration of relationships with a property array.

 ### UserStamping

 Provides automatic filling of `create_by_id`, `updated_by_id` and `deleted_by_id` attributes.